-Academic standing and eligibility for graduation are determined by both the number of courses completed and the grades achieved.
-The system used at Barnard is as follows:
+Academic standing and eligibility for graduation are determined by both the number of credits completed and the grades achieved.

 |A+, A, A-||Excellent|